red-gate/web-kata/kata6.md

     )
     ```

-1. use the state in our components

-    here is the versions example:
+1. create a dispatch function for fetching versions

     * we define a `fetchWebServerVersion` function in `/src/modules/versions.js`